wetherall/ATOLL-1.0/README.md

-An atoll ( /ˈæt.ɒl, -ɔːl, -oʊl, əˈtɒl, -ˈtɔːl, -ˈtoʊl/), sometimes known as a coral atoll, is a ring-shaped coral reef, including a coral rim that encircles a lagoon partially or completely.
-There may be coral islands or cays on the rim.
+_An atoll ( /ˈæt.ɒl, -ɔːl, -oʊl, əˈtɒl, -ˈtɔːl, -ˈtoʊl/), sometimes known as a coral atoll, is a ring-shaped coral reef, including a coral rim that encircles a lagoon partially or completely.
+There may be coral islands or cays on the rim._

-The result of a foolish PCB-first cas-second approach to a 40% mechanical keyboard.
+The result of a foolish PCB-first case-second approach to a 40% mechanical keyboard.
 12.75u width with a split spacebar HHKB bottom row.